MWestberg3/FinalProjectCS5060/README.md

 -	The number of job offers do you receive in an arbitrary amount of time
 -	This will be based on a 36% interview-to-hire ratio from [Recruiting Metrics and KPIs- Career Plug](https://www.careerplug.com/blog/recruiting-metrics-and-kpis/) metrics in the United States.
 -	The current job market, as dictated by the predicted unemployment
--	Given a 6-month emergency funds for cost of living based on a Utah average monthly expense/cost of living report via [SOFIs COst of Living in Utah](https://www.sofi.com/cost-living-utah/)
+-	Given a 6-month emergency funds for cost of living based on a Utah average monthly expense/cost of living report via [SOFIs Cost of Living in Utah](https://www.sofi.com/cost-living-utah/)

 #### Insurance: ####